Lazerbeak12345/bad-mitten-browser/README.md

 2. **Better version control.** While tools such as Git work regardless of how we format our file, tools such as Git count any line touched as modified.
    If one modifies a line, there is a chance that they introduce unintended behavior in said line.
-This means less risk.
+Less important stuff in one line means less risk.

 ### Example